 Functional data were slice time corrected using 3dTshift from AFNI v16.2.07 (Cox, 1996) and motion corrected using mcflirt (Jenkinson, Bannister, Brady, & Smith, 2002).
 This was followed by co-registration using bbregister (FreeSurfer v6.0.1) to the corresponding T1w image using boundary-based registration (Greve & Fischl, 2009) with 9 degrees of freedom.
 Motion correcting transformations, BOLD-to-T1w transformation and T1w-to-template (MNI) warp were concatenated and applied in a single step using antsApplyTransforms (ANTs v2.1.0) with Lanczos interpolation.
 Many internal operations of FMRIPREP use Nilearn (Abraham et al., 2014), principally within the BOLD-processing workflow.
 For more details of the pipeline see http://fmriprep.readthedocs.io/en/latest/workflows.html.

 Frame-wise displacement (Power et al., 2014) was calculated for each functional run using the implementation in Nipype.
-After preprocessing, sessions that had framewise displacement (FD) measures above threshold (0.2mm, FMRIPREP) on over 30% of frames were excluded.
-Sessions that had above threshold FD on 12-30% of frames were included if visual analysis of the carpet plot did not reveal major distortion.
-Sessions with FD below 12% of frames were kept.
-If subjects had more than three out of the nine total sessions removed for excessive framewise displacement, they were excluded from the sample.
+After preprocessing, runs that had framewise displacement (FD) measures above threshold (0.2mm, FMRIPREP) on over 30% of frames were excluded.
+Runs that had above threshold FD on 12-30% of frames were included if visual analysis of the carpet plot did not reveal major distortion.
+Runs with FD below 12% of frames were kept.
+If subjects had more than three out of the nine total runs removed for excessive framewise displacement, they were excluded from the sample.
+These exclusion criteria resulted in 11 subjects being removed from our analysis due to excessive head motion – in addition to the three that withdrew before task completion.
+Within the 50 subjects kept for analysis 11 subjects had three runs removed, eight subjects had two runs removed, five subjects had a single run removed, and 23 subjects had no runs removed based on the head motion trial exclusion criterion.

 MRI data analysis